sillsdev/docu-notion-sample-site/README.md

 1. To build your site using a [Github Action](https://github.com/features/actions), go to your new github repo > Settings > Secrets > Actions and add three "Repository Secrets":

    - DOCU_NOTION_INTEGRATION_TOKEN
-   - DOCU_NOTION_ROOT_PAGE (this is the ID part of the share link to your root page.
+   - DOCU_NOTION_SAMPLE_ROOT_PAGE (this is the ID part of the share link to your root page.
 It will look like `0e668b32da3c47edad0f61a25b49818b`)
    - PERSON_ACCESS_TOKEN_FOR_PUSH_TO_GH_PAGES_BRANCH ([instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) Give it "repo" permissions).

 1. Under "Actions", you should be able to manually launch a new "release" of your site.